zivkovicmilos/TSP/README.md

 ## Form Tour (All Permutations)
 A recursive method to generate all tours between a finite number of cities (max 10), and pick out the best one.
 This method surely produces the shortest path for the traveling salesman.
 The user specifies an *n* number of cities he wants the salesman to travel to.
 After that, the program chooses *n* random cities and starts the Brute Force algorithm (*bruteCalc*).
+When the function finishes, the brute solution tour is printed.
+## Print Tour
+Prints out the Nearest Neighbor tour.
+## Delete Tour
+Deletes a tour the user specified.
+Previous tours are automatically deleted when the user chooses the option to generate a new Nearest Neighbor or Brute Method tour.